 This shrine is dedicated to the deified scholar Michizane Sugawara, a government official who was slandered and exiled from his home region in the late 800s.
 The first shrine built in his honor was constructed on top of his grave and completed in 905, two years after his death.
 The current main shrine building dates back to 1591 (it was rebuilt multiple times due to fires) and is an exemplary structure of the Momoyama architectural style.
 Around 6,000 plum trees of almost 200 varieties decorate the shrine grounds, planted in honor of the deified Michizane, who was supposedly so fond of them he constructed a waka poem dedicated to them when he was only five years old.
 His scholarly pursuits in his life continue on in death, as he is now a god of calligraphy and literature.

 More info: Dazaifu Tenmangu

-If you plan on visiting any shrines during the New Year, be sure to brush up on your shrine etiquette before you go and make sure to keep warm while you wait in line!
+If you plan on visiting any shrines during the New Year, please maintain social distancing measures and avoid crowded places to prevent the spread of Covid-19.
+Be sure to brush up on your shrine etiquette before you go and make sure to keep warm while you wait in line!
 Also, why not get a goshuin stamp or buy an omamori to mark the occasion of your visit while you’re there?

 Main image: Takashi Images / Shutterstock.com